How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 We evaluate and compare different versions of \approachName implementing alternative prompt evolution strategies introduced in Sec.~\ref{sec:framework}.
 In particular, we consider prompt evolution using few-shot learning complemented by stateful evolution (\texttt{SE}) and informed evolution (\texttt{IE}), as well as gaslighting (\texttt{GL}) variants. \Cref{tab:versions} lists all the versions of \approachName selected for our experiments.

 For comparison with \approachName, we use existing approaches in the field of Jailbreak research.
-Specifically, we use two well-known datasets: AdvBench~\cite{chen2022AdvBench} and MaliciousInstructions~\cite{huang2023MaliciousInstructions}.
+Specifically, we use two well-known datasets: AdvBench~\cite{chen2022AdvBench} and MaliciousInstruct~\cite{huang2023MaliciousInstructions}.
 AdvBench dataset is a benchmark designed to evaluate adversarial robustness in language models, consisting of $1k$ potentially harmful behaviors that adversaries try to elicit.
-MaliciousInstructions contains $100$ malicious instructions with $10$ different malicious intents (e.g., psychological manipulation, cyberbullying).
+MaliciousInstruct contains $100$ malicious instructions with $10$ different malicious intents (e.g., psychological manipulation, cyberbullying).
 Furthermore, we adopt mainstream Jailbreak techniques exploited by MasterKey~\cite{Deng2023MASTERKEYAJ}.
 These techniques include $80$ adversarial prompt templates in different categories, such as DAN (do anything now), STAN (strive to avoid norms), DevMode, and universal black-box jailbreaking.
 We refer the reader to Liu et al.~\cite{LiuSEA4DQ2024} for a comprehensive description of Jailbreak techniques and their categorization.

+\blue{ Additionally, we include AutoDAN~\cite{DBLP:journals/corr/abs-2310-04451} as baseline method.
+AutoDAN automatically generates adversarial DAN prompts using a gray-box evolutionary strategy that evaluates candidate attacks based on their likelihood of eliciting responses that do not include refusal patterns.
+Specifically, AutoDAN generates adversarial prompt mutations through a hierarchical genetic algorithm guided by token-level probabilities.}

 We also use Random Search (RS) as a baseline since it represents a neutral reference point evaluating the practical advantages of our evolutionary search strategies.
-Notice that generating random sequences of words, for instance through generational fuzzers~\cite{MillerFS90}, is not suitable since the likelihood of producing realistic, coherent, and meaningful sentences is low; thus, we leverage \textsc{HarmfulQA}.
-Specifically, RS selects prompts from the dataset \textsc{HarmfulQA} using uniform random sampling and adopting the same testing budget used for \approachName.
+RS selects prompts from the dataset \textsc{HarmfulQA} using uniform random sampling and adopting the same testing budget used for \approachName.
 We use this baseline to get insights into the complexity of the evolution problem and quantify the relative effectiveness of the other methods listed above.

 For all baseline methods, we archive all prompts that lead to the highest toxicity score found during the test session.